11 min read

 This is a multi-part series of articles, it's worth going back to the earlier parts if you haven't read them already:

-Anyway, let's now look at the next trait-type: ‘Applicatives’.
-Or, to give them their full name: Applicative Functors.
+Let's now look at the next trait-type: Applicative.
+Or, to give it its full name: Applicative Functor...

 Applicative Functors are a 'stepping stone' between functors and monads – they're probably less well-known but have some interesting properties of their own when it comes to lifted expression evaluation.
 Two of the major uses in language-ext is to enable automatic parallel processing of effectful computations and to automatically collect multiple errors when validating.
 Those aren't the only usages – all of the higher-kinded-types, including the collection-types, have the applicative traits.